huaweicloud/terraform-provider-huaweicloud/docs/resources/compute_servergroup.md

 The following arguments are supported:

-* `region` - (Optional, String, ForceNew) The region in which to create the server group resource.
+* `region` - (Optional, String, ForceNew) Specifies the region in which to create the server group resource.
     If omitted, the provider-level region will be used.
-Changing this creates a new server group resource.

-* `name` - (Required, String, ForceNew) A unique name for the server group.
     Changing this creates a new server group.

-* `policies` - (Required, List, ForceNew) The set of policies for the server group.
-Only two policies are available right now, and both are mutually exclusive.
-Possible values are "affinity" and "anti-affinity".
+* `name` - (Required, String, ForceNew) Specifies a unique name for the server group.
-    "affinity": All instances/servers launched in this group will be hosted on the same compute node.
-    "anti-affinity": All instances/servers launched in this group will be hosted on different compute nodes.
+    This parameter can contain a maximum of 255 characters, which may consist of letters, digits, underscores (_), and hyphens (-).
     Changing this creates a new server group.

-* `value_specs` - (Optional, Map, ForceNew) Map of additional options.
+* `policies` - (Required, List, ForceNew) Specifies the set of policies for the server group.
+    Only *anti-affinity* policies are supported.

+    * `anti-affinity`: All ECS in this group must be deployed on different hosts.
+    Changing this creates a new server group.

-* `members` - (Optional, Set) Specifies the IDs of the an server group.
+* `members` - (Optional, Set) Specifies an array of one or more instance ID to attach server group.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported:

-* `id` - Specifies a resource ID in UUID format.
+* `id` - A resource ID in UUID format.

 ## Import